Telephone: 0117 964 7181 Email Us

 Sharing our learning:

-Our class Dojo Story will be updated weekly for you to be updated as to our ‘goings-on’ in-class as will our newsletter.
+Our class Dojo Story will be updated weekly (often on a Thursday) for you to be informed as to our ‘goings-on’ in-class as will our newsletter.
 You can also share any extra learning that your child completes at home through their Dojo Portfolio.

-Each term a class will share their learning with the whole school in an assembly and you’re invited to join us.
-Our class sharing assembly is in Term 2 and you will be updated as to the date and time nearer the event.
+Each class will share their learning with the whole school in an assembly at least once during the year, and you are, of course, invited to attend!
+Our first class sharing assembly is in Term 2 and you will be updated as to the date and time nearer the time.

 We will have two parents’ evenings this year, one in November and one in March and our end of year reports go home in July.